 When he first entered the EU LCS, Caps was renowned for his mechanical prowess.
 His talent was so overwhelming that he routinely came up with CS leads and solo kills against the best mid laners in Europe, but his dominance was undermined by his shaky decision-making.
 Still, Caps worked hard on refining his playstyle, going from a flashy yet unreliable mid laner to the centerpiece of Fnatic’s strategies.

 Combine this with his vast arsenal of pocket picks, and Caps is the perfect lightning rod.
 If you leave him alone, he has the skill and confidence to single-handedly take over the game, and if you try to shut him down, his teammates will have free reign in the side lanes.
 These traits have carried Caps to a second-place finish at Worlds 2018, but a silver medal wasn’t enough for him.
 In 2019, he parted ways with Fnatic and joined G2 Esports.
 And even though many criticized him for abandoning such a successful team, Caps put these doubts to rest by showing up at the MSI 2019 and claiming his first international trophy.
+He fell short of doubling down on that result later in 2019, when G2 Esports fell to FunPlus Phoenix at the Worlds.

 3. Uzi (LPL – Royal Never Give Up)